lmolkova/semantic-conventions/docs/registry/attributes/gen-ai.md

 **[5] `gen_ai.request.encoding_formats`:** In some GenAI systems the encoding formats are called embedding types.
 Also, some GenAI systems only accept a single format per request.

+**[6] `gen_ai.tool.call.arguments`:** TODO: we need to decide what to do with well-known function call params (eg. filesearch) - do we want to define a format and normalize across models/frameworks or leave them as is and record a complex object.
+> [!WARNING] > This attribute may contain sensitive information.
+It's expected to be an object - in case a serialized string is available to the instrumentation, the instrumentation SHOULD do the best effort to deserialize it to an object.

+**[7] `gen_ai.tool.call.result`:** TODO: we need to decide what to do with well-known function call results (eg. filesearch) - do we want to define a format and normalize across models/frameworks or leave it as is and record a complex object.

+> [!WARNING]
+> This attribute may contain sensitive information.

+**[8] `gen_ai.tool.definitions`:** The value of this attribute matches provider-specific tool definition format.
+It's expected to be an object - in case a serialized string is available to the instrumentation, the instrumentation SHOULD do the best effort to deserialize it to an object.
+Since this attribute could be large, it's NOT RECOMMENDED to populate it by default.
+Instrumentations MAY provide a way to enable populating this attribute.

-**[6] `gen_ai.tool.type`:** Extension: A tool executed on the agent-side to directly call external APIs, bridging the gap between the agent and real-world systems.
+**[9] `gen_ai.tool.type`:** Extension: A tool executed on the agent-side to directly call external APIs, bridging the gap between the agent and real-world systems.
   Agent-side operations involve actions that are performed by the agent on the server or within the agent's controlled environment.
 Function: A tool executed on the client-side, where the agent generates parameters for a predefined function, and the client executes the logic.
   Client-side operations are actions taken on the user's end or within the client application.
 Datastore: A tool used by the agent to access and query structured or unstructured external data for retrieval-augmented tasks or knowledge updates.

+**[10] `gen_ai.tool.version`:** TODO: where are we going to get this from?
+None of the models have it

 ---